JAMAICA, DOMINICAN REPUBLIC & PUERTO RICO BIRDING TOUR: DETAILED ITINERARY

 Dominican Republic & Puerto Rico: Day 18 Early this morning we will visit the Rio Abajo State Forest where Puerto Rican Amazons have been re-introduced after being exterminated by Hurricane Hugo.
 We have an excellent chance of seeing this critically endangered species here.

-Afterwards, we shall return to San Juan airport, where our tour ends in the early afternoon.
+Afterwards, we shall return to San Juan airport, where our tour ends around midday.